 I am a second generation Oregonian, born in Bend, Oregon, grew up in Portland and now living in Eugene.
 After graduating from PNCA with a BFA degree in painting and drawing, I became a member of Blackfish Gallery for several years, while teaching painting and drawing to support my studio work.
 In 1997 I moved to Eugene to run Oregon Arts Supply with my husband, and raise my son, while maintaining a studio in my home.I have worked in many mediums, from oils, acrylic, encaustic, pastel, watercolor and mixed media as well as a wide range of drawing tools and surfaces.
 I love the exploration of each one and the possibilities that each provide.
 I have a passion to create.
 Whether I am in my garden, woodworking in my garage or creating events at the store.
 It is something that has always been with me, even as a child.

 The content of most of the work is about a narrative.
 A narrative that comes from a personal history that I explore and redefine as I move onto the next body of work.
-Some of my most recent work focuses on rich abstractions in acrylic on canvas, with a subtle reference to the Willamette Valley.
+Some of my most recent work focuses on rich abstractions in acrylic on canvas, with a subtle reference to the Willamette Valley and the hills of Portland where I grew up..
 I believe all of our experiences are somehow embedded inside us.
 Some come to the surface while others are obscure and remain underground or below the surface, an internal landscape.
 I use symbols and metaphors to convey the ideas behind my pieces.
 I take from a collection of objects and shapes that come from a personal reference or experience.
 In the process of making art I want to take what can be identifiable and shift it, take it out of context and reframe it, giving it new meaning.
 I like to explore beyond the perceived reference in the narrative of these pieces, abstract them, alter their immediate reference and create a pause from the viewer.

 My mother was a bridge player.
 A card game that was always a mystery to me growing up.
 She was a fervent player.
 Her children were on the sidelines as cards were shuffled and terms were called out to opponents.I had a complex relationship with my mother.
 I use shapes/objects to explore those complexities.
 I found the one shape, a club to be a useful object to use in a series of work I am producing currently.
 I am drawn to the duality of the word and the shape, how it reflects a piece of my past.